ZachWatkins/zachwatkins.github.io/articles/comparing-wordpress-and-vitepress-for-developer-blogs/index.md

 [[toc]]

-This year I decided to move my personal website from WordPress to VitePress for a better writing experience from my code editor.
-During this process, I've noticed several differences between them that I felt were worth writing about.
+This year I decided to move my personal website from WordPress to VitePress.
+I wanted a better writing experience for developer content and a better developer experience for creating a custom theme.
+I also wanted to see how much time it would actually save me to do a developer blog this way.
+I've noticed several differences between them that I felt were worth writing about.

+**_I'm not trying to convince anyone to use one framework over the other.
+I'm just sharing my experience and opinions.
+I'm also leaving plenty of opinions out and I may update this article later._**

 ## Background

 I've designed, developed, and maintained WordPress websites, themes, and plugins since 2011 - primarily for higher education and state agencies.
 I've also used it to develop business websites and web applications.

 In contrast, this website is my first VitePress project.
-I've used Vue and Vite for a few years, and heard enough about it from Vue conference talks on [YouTube](https://youtu.be/GXr8FOssWqM?si=20IHIEMOsxi2pOj1) to look into it.
-The official documentation was well defined and the relevant WordPress features seem to be possible in VitePress.
+I've used Vue and Vite for a few years, and heard enough about it from conference talks on [YouTube](https://youtu.be/GXr8FOssWqM?si=20IHIEMOsxi2pOj1) to look into it.
+The official documentation was well defined and the essential WordPress features for a blog seem to be possible in VitePress.

 ## Criteria